 We provide detailed post-operative instructions and encourage patients to contact our office if concerns or questions arise after their procedure.

-Risks Of Crown Lengthening
+Risks Of Lengthening Dental Crowns

 Crown lengthening is a common procedure that is carefully performed to maximize safety and efficacy.
 Risks associated with treatment include infection and excessive bleeding, which can be easily treated if necessary.
 The most common side effect of treatment is temporary sensitivity to hot and cold.
 This is due to the manipulation of the tooth and exposure of tissue closer to the root.
 Sensitivity is expected to decrease gradually over time.